 It’s Reveal Day for the Fun, Colorful Laundry Room!
 This once-boring beige space is now a fun and colorful laundry room with an improved storage situation – and it cost under $100!

 A Quick Recap

-In the spring 2019 One Room Challenge, I focused on our sad, beige laundry room with the goal of transforming it into a fun, colorful space inspired by two famous TV kitchens.
+In the spring 2019 One Room Challenge, I focused on this sad, beige space with the goal of transforming it into a fun, colorful laundry room inspired by two famous TV kitchens.

 During the 6-week long One Room Challenge, participants update one room in their house with the goal of creating a beautiful ‘after’ to enjoy, sharing their progress with the internet along the way.
 Some projects are smaller budget rooms like this one while others involve tearing down walls and forking over some major dough for materials and accessories.

 If you’re new here – thanks for stopping by!
 I’m Laura and my goal with any project around the house is to transform a space for as little cash as I can by using tools, materials, and decor we already own (when possible) and putting in a lot of elbow grease of my own.

 I do the work myself, enlisting help from family members when something is beyond me or requires multiple sets of hands.
 I shop our house to find accessories and decor.
 When I can’t find something particular, I’ll DIY it if I can.
 If I can’t, I’ll head to a thrift store (or even the neighbor’s curb on trash day!), and in a few cases buy new when it’s not do-able or not worth the time it would take to scrounge up something inexpensive.
 Every now and then I’ll splurge on something fun to keep things interesting.

 Here’s a quick recap: When we moved in, our laundry room was functional but lacked storage or personality.

 For my birthday last year, we added stock cabinets from Lowe’s and moved the wire shelf to the garage, where it now stores some Christmas decorations.